resonatehq/blog/blog/2024-03-21-shipping-faster-with-assertions/index.md

     return result
 ```

-The combination of invariants preconditions, and postconditions help catch bugs earlier because they cannot be ignored!
+The combination of invariants, preconditions, and postconditions help catch bugs earlier because they cannot be ignored!
 They also serve as better code comments than code comments.
 Unlike regular comments, internal assertions cannot be outdated because the program with halt!

 # Internal Assertions vs Error Handling

 The biggest concern is knowing when to use assertions vs regular old error handling.
 At Resonate, we consider two types of errors when writing applications:

-1. **_Expected Errors_**: know how to handle the error at the some layer in the software.
+1. **_Expected Errors_**: know how to handle the error at the same layer in the software.
 This might require propagating the error to upper layers of the software.

 2. **_Unexpected Errors_**: should kill the application immediately without propagating the error further.